JengRuWu/JengRuWu/README.md

 <h2>Hi there 👋 I'm Jeng-Ru, a Software Engineer @ Amazon</h2>

-<p>I am a software engineer at Amazon, specializing in email security.
+<p>I am a software engineer at Amazon Web Services, specializing in email security.
 During my previous internship at Amazon, I designed a scalable spam trap system that collects spam to train an in-house classifier.</p>

 <p>I hold a Master's degree in computer science from UPenn, where I focused on coursework in distributed systems, programming language theory, computer graphics, and network security.</p>